15 Smart Money Tips Every Woman Should Know

 14. Set Calendar Reminders for Money Check-Ins

-Your finances deserve time on the calendar.
+Your finances deserve time on your calendar.

-• Review budget, savings, debt, and goals.
+• Review your budget, savings, debt, and goals.

 15. Follow Personal Finance Creators for Daily Motivation